joelspadin/zmk-locale-generator/README.md

 ### Add a Keyboard Layout

-First, edit [keyboards/keyboards.yaml](keyboards/keyboards.yaml) and add a new item to the list:
+First, edit [zmk_locale_generator/keyboards/keyboards.yaml](zmk_locale_generator/keyboards/keyboards.yaml) and add a new item to the list:

 1. Create a keyboard layout file in CLDR format and place it in the `keyboards` directory, or select an existing file from the `cldr` repo.
 2. Add a new item to `keyboards.yaml` with a `path` key followed by the relative path from `keyboards.yaml` to the CLDR file.
 3. If key names should be prefixed with something different than the first word of the file name, add a `prefix` key followed by the prefix.
 4. If the generated header name should be different than the prefix or there is already another keyboard layout using the same prefix, add a `filename` key followed by a unique name.
 (The script will automatically add `keys_` to the beginning and `.h` to the end, so you should not include those in the name.)
-5. If the layout has its own license, add a `license` key followed by the path to a text file containing the license.
+5. If the layout has its own license, add a `license` key followed by the relative path to a text file containing the license.
-   - Files from the `cldr` repo will automatically use the Unicode license.
-   - If a license is not specified for a file in the `keyboards` directory, it uses the ZMK license.
+   - If a license is not specified, it uses the Unicode CLDR license.

 For example: